 It’s time again for Small Business Saturday, which is celebrated in the U.S. on the Saturday after Thanksgiving.
 (This year: Saturday, Nov.
 24, 2017.)
 The day is intended to encourage American shoppers to consider small retailers and merchants as they think of their holiday shopping.
 It comes as an answer to the Friday after the U.S. Thanksgiving Day (4th Thursday of November) called Black Friday and the following Monday called Cyber Monday.
 Both of those days have come to be associated with discounts and promotions at large retail chains and e-commerce websites.
 (Black Friday is a retailing term and Cyber Monday is big day for shopping online.)

 (See SmallBusiness.com coverage of previous Small Business Saturdays.)

 A brief history of Small Business Saturday

-On the SmallBusiness.com WIKI, you can find a brief history of the seven-year history of Small Business Saturday.
+On the SmallBusiness.com WIKI, you can find a brief history of the nine-year history of Small Business Saturday.
 Below is a timeline of some of the ways the day has progressed over the last few years.

 2010 | Small Business Saturday was created and sponsored by American Express, who registered the URL SmallBusinessSaturday.com and registered the trademark for the term Small Business Saturday.
 The company also created a Facebook page supporting the event and promoted the event with national television advertising and a broad array of public relations activities.